pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 The following figure compares the performance of various less than (`LT`) functions before and after vectorization.
 The horizontal axis indicates the `LT` functions for testing, and the vertical axis represents the execution duration (in nanoseconds) to complete an operation.

 ![Before-and-after performance comparison for various LT functions](media/performance-comparison-for-various-lt-functions.png)
-<center> Before-and-after performance comparison for various LT functions </center>
+<div class="caption-center"> Before-and-after performance comparison for various LT functions </div>

 The following figure compares the performance of arithmetic functions before and after vectorization:

 ![Before-and-after performance comparison for arithmetic functions](media/performance-comparison-for-arithmetic-functions.png)
-<center> Before-and-after performance comparison for arithmetic functions </center>
+<div class="caption-center"> Before-and-after performance comparison for arithmetic functions </div>

 After we tested more than 300 vectorized functions, we found that **over 50% of these functions more than doubled their performance, and 18.7% of functions achieved 10x performance**.

 ![Performance improvement for vectorized functions_](media/performance-improvement-for-vectorized-functions.png)
-<center> Performance improvement for vectorized functions </center>
+<div class="caption-center"> Performance improvement for vectorized functions </div>

 ## How do we vectorize 360+ built-in functions?